alldritt/SatimageOSAX/Satimage/README.md

 ## Backwards Compatibility

-SatimageOSAX can be used on macOS 10.12 (Jaguar) and above.
+SatimageOSAX can be used on macOS 10.12 (Sierra) and above.
 When using SatimageOSAX on pre-Mojave systems, I suggest removing the Satimage scripting additions from your system to avoid conflicts.

 ## WARNING